Querying by Attributes

 Included in this tutorial:

-• Accessing Select Features by Value
+• Accessing the Select Features by Expression tool

 Software version in examples: QGIS-LTR 3.40.5-Bratislava